 A properly stretched canvas on a well-built frame will display and protect your work for years to come.
 Whether it’s a digital photo print on canvas, or you’re laying the groundwork for a new painting, this tutorial with video will help you prep your own DIY canvas in 5 easy steps.

 Ready?
 Let’s get started, and if you want to skip ahead to the video, head straight to the bottom of the page.

 1. LAY YOUR CANVAS

-Place your canvas face-down on a flat, clean and dry surface.
-Now place your assembled stretcher frame on top.
-A properly sized canvas will leave about 4 inches of material on each side, which you’ll need to stretch over the frame.
-If you haven’t yet assembled your stretcher frame, start here for step-by-step instruction.
+Arrange your canvas face-down on a flat, clean and dry surface.
+Place your assembled stretcher frame on top with the raised "canvas-edge" facing down.
+Make sure the frame is square by measuring diagonally in both directions .
+A properly-sized canvas will leave about 3-5 inches of canvas on each side, enough to cover the sides (depth) of the frame, plus about 2-3 inches of material to pull around the back.
+If you haven’t yet assembled your stretcher frame, start here for step-by-step instructions.

 2. START YOUR CANVAS STAPLING IN THE CENTER

 On each side, drive 3 more staples about 1 ½ inches apart on each side of the first staple.
 Pull the canvas to create an even tension while stapling.

 Work from the center towards each corner, adding 3-5 staples at a time, stopping 6 inches before the end on what will be the top and bottom sides of the frame to leave room for your corner folds.
 Typically, the folds are located there so the sides of your canvas (which are most visible when hung) will be smooth.

 Add staples right to the very end on your side bars, then grab the corner of the canvas and pull directly in toward the inner corner of the frame.
 Adjust, if needed, so it pulls tight around the outer corner and lays flat on a 45-degree angle, as shown.
 Add a staple along this 45-degree edge.